 Manufacturers often advise against using third-party brands or homemade descalers especially during the initial warranty period on your machine.
-This is because using a recommended descaler reduces the chances of introducing harmful acids that can corrode your machine as well as forfeit your warranty.
+Using a recommended descaler reduces the chances of introducing harmful acids that can corrode your machine as well as forfeit your warranty.
 Always ensure that your descaler is non-toxic and residue-free.

 For every machine, the descaling process varies.
 Always follow the instructions provided in the manual guide provided by the manufacturer.
-Ideally, repeat this deep cleaning process every 3 to 4 months to prevent pesky buildup, so that your brew stays fresh and intense.
+You can also follow this step-by-step guide on how to descale your coffee machine.
+Repeat this deep cleaning process every 3 to 4 months to prevent pesky buildup, so that your brew stays fresh and intense.

 Last but not least, a fresh and perfect cup of coffee begins with good coffee beans.
 For tips on how and where to get the best coffee beans, plus exclusive discounts from our roaster partners, sign up for De’Longhi Rewards today.